bonohu/bonohu.github.io/content/misc/grep-f.md

 where `keywords.txt` contains a list of keywords ('one keyword in one line' manner), and `data.txt` is a bunch of data to be greped.

+In fact, we can make use of `grep -f` command instead of `fgrep -f`.
+I am not sure about the difference currently.